Nordic-MVP-GitOps-Repos/hypersonic-lightweight-cp4i/README.md

 In the ibm-offices-gitops repo that you forked, update the file 'components/app/base/tls/letsencrypt-cert.yaml' with your CNAME and ingress values.
 Then, update the file 'components/app/base/kustomization.yaml' and uncomment the two lines referring to letsencrypt and comment the two lines referring to self-signed.
 Restart the deployment 'ibmoffice'.

+### (Optional) Use LetsEncrypt Certificates with the App Connect app

+In the ace-hello-world-gitops repo that you forked, add a letsencrypt issuer and a certificate with your CNAME and ingress values in the folder 'components/app/base'.
+Then, update the file 'components/app/base/kustomization.yaml' and add these two files.
+Change the reference to 'secretName' in 'ace-helloworld-integrationserver.yaml' to what you named your new certificate

 ### (Optional) Use LetsEncrypt certificates and a custom hostname for Platform Navigator

 https://www.ibm.com/docs/en/cloud-paks/cp-integration/2022.4?topic=certificates-using-custom-hostnames-platform-ui